Tuwaiq-SE-Riyadh/Week1_Day3_CSSGrid/README.md

 ![output](images/Output.png)

 ## Bonus Media Query lab:
-- make the grid display as 3 items per row
+- make the grid display as 3 items per row for tablets
 - make the grid display as 1 grid per row for mobile